- Particle Theory

 Cluster of galaxies is a self-gravity system which consists of 10 to 1000 galaxies, hot gas (called intracluster gas) and dark matter.
 In typical virialized clusters, the gas temperature is comparable with the gravitational potential, which is formed mainly by the dark matter; the mass ratios of dark matter and gas to galaxies are ~30 and ~5, respectively.
 The cluster mass can be estimated from X-ray observations by assuming that the intracluster gas is in a hydrostatic balance.
 We have investigated the validity of this manner by hydrodynamical simulations, and found that the mass thus estimated was smaller than the true mass because of the accelerated term in the Euler equation.

 The intracluster gas radiatively cools with time, and the time scale is shorter in a cluster core than the Hubble time.
 Hence, outer hot gas could flow into the core to compensate lowering pressure.
 If such an inflow occurred drastically, a large amount of cold gas would be observed in the core center, but no evidence has been found.
-We consider a quasi-hydrostatic condition that the local inflow rate is controlled by the local cooling rate, and thus inflow is kept mild, while sound crossing time is enough shorter than cooling time.
-Based on this model, for a cool core we calculated the profiles of the electron temperature, density, gas pressure and entropy and compared the calculated profiles with observations.
-We found that the quasi-hydrostatic cooling model explains those profiles, and also two distinct peaks in the core-size distribution of clusters, fairly well.
+We proposed a model in which the core is heated by CRs accelerated at the active galactic nucleus at the cluster center.
+Based on this model, we calculated the profiles of the electron temperature, density, gas pressure and entropy and compared the calculated profiles with observations.
+We found that our model can explain those profiles, and showed that the CR heating is stable.
+We also studied CR acceleration by turbulence in the intracluster gas.
+We showed that observed radio spectra are consistent with the prediction of this model.

 3. Other ongoing research subjects